-Note that when you select a template from the search bar, you need to click the small Add button below it to add it to the Linked templates list.
-The main Add button at the bottom of the page will only add whatever is in the Linked templates field and not anything in the search bar.
+When you select a template from the search bar, you need to click the small Add button to add it to the Linked templates list.
+The Add button at the bottom of the page will add whatever is in the Linked templates field, not anything in the search bar.

 Once you have added the templates you want, click the Add button to create the host.
 It can take a few minutes for the agent and the server to begin talking to each other but when they do, you should see Zabbix Agent availability marked in green against the host you have added.

-Add your other hosts using the same method and check that they all show up as available in the host list.
+Add your other hosts and check that they all show up as available in the host list.

 You can now check what data you are collecting by going to Monitoring > Overview and selecting “Data” from the “Type” drop down box.
 You should see a large number of monitored items and the latest value for each of them.
-Note that not all items are applicable to all hosts so if you have hosts running different operating systems or with different numbers of disks or network interfaces you will probably see gaps in this screen.
+Note that not all items are applicable to all hosts.
+If you have hosts running with different configurations you will probably see gaps in this screen.

-As we are just using the default templates you will probably find that you get a lot of alerts which you might not care about or triggers that are set at the wrong level so take care to review the alerts you get and decide whether they are relevant to your monitoring needs.
-It’s better to adjust the triggers that are not tuned as seeing the same alert 10 times a day can lead to a habit of ignoring it which means when there is an actual issue, you might miss it because you’re so used to seeing the alert.
+As we are just using the default templates you will probably find that you get a lot of alerts which you might not care about or triggers that are set at the wrong level.
+Take care to review the alerts you get and decide whether they are relevant to your monitoring needs.
+Seeing the same alert too often can lead to ignoring it, meaning you might miss an actual issue because you’re so used to seeing the alert.